Last Updated on: September 28, 2023

 I was amazed at reading.
 It was like watching a movie, not with my eyes and ears, but with my mind.

 That was the beginning of my journey through reading.
-I soon got hooked with legal thriller novels by John Grisham and has soon expanded to a wider variety of genres and authors.
+I soon got hooked on legal thriller novels by John Grisham and have soon expanded to a wider variety of genres and authors.

 From mystery to history, from children’s books to poetry, from self-help to psychology, from philosophy to spirituality, from business to fitness, and many more.

-As time passed by, and I was reading more, my desire to write grew as well.
+As time passed and I read more, my desire to write grew.
 Reading and writing are like breathing.
-You inhale by reading and you exhale through writing.
+You inhale by reading, and you exhale through writing.
 And that’s what happened two years ago when I decided to start this blog.

 You need to read books.
 Not just books, but good books, even great books that will improve character.